CSEC-620-2251-Griffin/FinalProject/vpn_detector/README.md

 - If class imbalance exceeds 4:1, training switches to `average_precision` scoring while still reporting F1/Recall.
 - Thresholds are optimized on validation predictions for the chosen metric (default F1) and applied to test scores.
 - Current snapshot (VNAT, grouped split): XGB/RF near-perfect ROC/PR and high recall; baseline LogReg lags (PR AUC ~0.46, F1 ~0.59), indicating nonlinear signal.
 For trust, consider per-capture metrics or holding out entire captures as a final test.
+- Training reuses the same saved splits if `artifacts/datasets/splits.json` exists, so RF/XGB/LogReg are always compared on identical train/val/test partitions.
+Delete that file if you need a fresh split.